madina-projects/madina-projects/agent_learning_curve_2022.md

 **Combined Visualization of Three Key Metrics Related to Agent Productivity**

-*TThe chart displays the average of each metric for shift type 75.
+*The chart displays the average of each metric for shift type 75.
 Targets for chat handling time and wrap-up time were achieved by months 5-6 from the hire date.
 We can observe that as agent productivity increases over time, less time is required to handle and wrap up a chat*

 <a href="https://ibb.co/C7GmTgm"><img src="https://i.ibb.co/4TrK5zK/Screenshot-2024-11-07-at-17-10-59.png" alt="Screenshot-2024-11-07-at-17-10-59" border="0"></a>